tum-ei-eda/vrtlmod/README.md

-# vrtlmod - Verilated RTL Injection modifier
+# vRTLmod - Verilated RTL Injection modifier

 ## Brief
+The verilated RTL modifier (vRTLmod) is an LLVM based open-source tool to enable fault injection in verilator RTL (vRTL) simulations.
-Verilated RTL modifier (vrtlmod) is a LLVM-based tool modifying <a href="https://www.veripool.org/wiki/verilator" title="Verilator homepage">Verilator</a> output for cycle accurate target injection.
-Additionally, `vrtlmod` its own XML output `*-vrtlmod.xml` as a whitelist filter argument.
+Within an Clang-Frontend (LLVM) tool it automatically adds fault injection capability to <a href="https://www.veripool.org/wiki/verilator" title="Verilator homepage">Verilator</a> output.
+Additionally, `vRTLmod` can make use of its own XML output `*-vrtlmod.xml` as a whitelist filter argument to allow manual steering of wanted/unwanted injectable variables.

 ## Dependencies
 Besides standard (gmake, cmake, gcc, ...)